Advanced Bible Quiz about Bible Characters.

 b.
 Jonathan, the best friend of David, killed the Gittite.

 c.
-David slew yet a third giant.
+David slew another giant.

 Elhanan, who was the son of Jaareoregim and a Bethlehemite, defeated the giant.